caseyscarborough/command-pattern/README.md

 * The _Invoker_ asks the command to carry out the request.
 It actually _invokes_ the command.
 * The _Receiver_ knows how to perform the operations associated with each request.

 This may seem a little complex, but it will all come together soon enough.
+The following figure shows the UML diagram for the pattern.

 ![UML Diagram for the Command Pattern](images/command_pattern.png)